Accessibility Support in CKEditor

 In our accessibility testing we use the latest Firefox version with latest JAWS version as our reference environment and officially supported platform.
 This is because we have found this combination to be most reliable and standards-compliant.

 In any case, if you encounter any accessibility-related issue while using CKEditor, please let us know by creating an issue on our GitHub issues page.
-We treat all accessibility issues with utmost attention and will be happy to solve them and further improve CKEditor compliance.
+We treat all accessibility issues with utmost attention and will be happy to solve them and further improve CKEditor compliance with accessibility standards.

 # Assisting Users with Special Needs